IsmaelMasharo/IsmaelMasharo.github.io/src/index.md

     jobTitle: "Software Engineer",
     shortDescription:
-      "Implemented a real-time delivery tracking app featuring live maps to visualize on-demand deliveries.",
+      "Implemented a real-time delivery tracking app featuring live maps to visualize on-demand deliveries.", },
-    description: [
-      "Implemented a real-time delivery tracking app using React, Django, and WebSockets, featuring live maps to visualize on-demand deliveries.", "Developed new features to optimize delivery management for B2C and B2B customers, conducting unit tests to ensure functionality and quality before launch.", "Enhanced the application to ensure robustness against new time zones in preparation for the company's expansion to new countries.", "Analyzed geospatial data in NoSQL databases to visualize areas with higher concentrations of orders using Plotly and Mapbox, contributing to increased order completion rates.", ],
-    skills: [
-      "AWS",
-      "Django",
-      "React",
-      "PostgreSQL",
-      "Backend - Frontend",
-      "DataBase Modeling",
-      "Software Architectural Design",
-      "SQL",
-      "Python",
-      "JavaScript",
-      "SCRUM",
-      "Git",
-    ],
-  },
   {
     start: "Feb 2018",